sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## Availability management

-_The ability of the TRE operator to ensure all IT infrastructure, processes, tools, roles etc are appropriate for the agreed availability targets._
+_The ability of the TRE operator to ensure all IT infrastructure, processes, tools, roles etc. are appropriate for the agreed availability targets._

 ```{list-table}
 :header-rows: 1